lincot/solana-chunk-loader/README.md

-# Chunk Loader
+# Solana Chunk Loader

-Chunk loader is a general-purpose Solana program that can be used to send transactions in chunks when the arguments of an instruction don't fit into a single transaction.
+Chunk Loader is a general-purpose Solana program that can be used to send transactions in chunks when the arguments of an instruction don't fit into a single transaction.